What You Can Do to Conserve Water in Your Home

 - Keep drinking water chilled in the refrigerator instead of running the faucet until water is cool

 - Repair leaking faucets promptly

-- Wash only full loads and save up to 55 gallons per load.
-If you have to wash partial loads, match the load letting on your machine to the amount of laundry to be washed
+Wash only full loads and save up to 55 gallons per load.
+If you have to wash partial loads, match the load setting on your machine to the amount of laundry to be washed

 Master Gardner Tips

 - All warm-season grasses, Bermuda, Centipede, St. Augustine, and Zoysia will need 1 inch of water per week to not go dormant.
 This should be applied as 1/2 inch 2 days/week.
 Applying 1/2 inch of water will wet the soil to a depth of 8 inches; there are no grass roots deeper than 8 inches so applying more than 1/2 inch is a waste.

 - You must calibrate your irrigation system to know how long to run the system to put 1/2 inch on the ground.
 Place several tuna fish or cat food cans on the ground in each zone, run the zone for 15 minutes, measure the water in the cans, and do the math to define the time needed to get 1/2 inch of water on the ground.